Educational Training Geared Toward Building Your Capacity

 Our ultimate goal at Southwestern AHEC, Inc. is to make our health care system more inclusive and accessible.
 One of the ways to achieve this is by providing educational training for the underrepresented minority and disadvantaged individuals in the health workforce.
-By integrating trained members of the community into our health care system, we believe that we can deliver a more patient-focused service.
+By integrating trained members of the community into our health care system, we believe that we can deliver a more focused service.

 CHW Core Competency Training

-This is an exciting time for Community Health Workers in the state of Connecticut!
-Certification is on the horizon, and the state’s CHW workforce is rapidly growing.
 As one of the most prominent voices promoting CHWs and their work, Southwestern AHEC wants to build the capacity of the CHW workforce by offering CHW Core Competency Trainings.

 This overall training of 90 hours will help you as a CHW to gain recognition as a leader in your community, learn to appreciate how your diverse skills and experience can further your career goals and, most importantly, position yourself and be ready to become a certified CHW in CT.